CallumWalley/nzrse-containers/_episodes/13-mpi-dask.md

 > ## Interconnect libraries and containers
 >
-> If the HPC system you're using has high speed interconnect infrastructure, than it will also have some system libraries to handle that at the application level.
+> If the HPC system you're using has high speed interconnect infrastructure, then it will also have some system libraries to handle that at the application level.
 These libraries may need to be exposed to the containers, too, similar to the MPI libraries, if maximum performance is to be achieved.
 > This can be a challenging task for a user, as it requires knowing details on the installed software stack.
 System administrators should be able to assist in this regard.
-{: .callout}
+> {: .callout}

 ### MPI performance: container *vs* bare metal